 Yeah, so here was what we have.

-We have now three hundred and thirty-nine pages of emails that Nellie Orr sent to Bruce Orr and his colleagues at the Justice Department.
+We have now 339 pages of emails that Nellie Orr sent to Bruce Orr and his colleagues at the Justice Department.

 She essentially used her marital privilege, her relationship with her husband, to feed her fusion GPS research on Russia and Donald Trump and Paul Manafort and Carter Page and all the figures of the now debunked collusion scandal.

-She used that uh connection to feed her research right into the Justice Department to other prosecutors in the international uh criminal division.
+She used that connection to feed her research right into the Justice Department to other prosecutors in the international criminal division.

-So uh a new backdoor, and the reason this is significant is two twofold.
+And the reason this is significant is twofold.

 One, it raises a real serious question of conflict of interest.

-And two, when she testified to the Hill last year and that in the deposition, she stated under uh uh to the Congress that she did not share any of her fusion GPS research with anyone outside of Fusion GPS, her husband and Christopher Steele.
+And two, when she testified to the Hill last year in the deposition, she stated to the Congress that she did not share any of her Fusion GPS research with anyone outside of Fusion GPS, her husband and Christopher Steele.

 We clearly have a clear pattern here now of that fusion GPS research, that Russia collusion research going to Justice Department prosecutors who aren't her husband, but rather her husband's colleagues.